 In its waiver request, the 5GAA stated that “C-V2X enables direct, peer-to-peer mode communications […] between vehicles and pedestrians, cyclists and other vulnerable persons (“V2P”) […]”.
 This statement is false: C-V2X would not “enable” V2P, but instead make V2P vastly more complex compared to existing DSRC technology.
 Mobile phones of cyclists or pedestrians are not compatible with the C-V2X PC5 (direct communications between vehicle and other devices) sidelink interface for direct peer-to-peer communication with vehicles at 5.9 GHz.
 Despite strong similarities, the cellular 4G/5G interface and the C-V2X PC5 interface cannot be integrated into a single radio interface because most pedestrians would not be willing to sacrifice cellular data connectivity in order to receive V2P messages.
 In order to enable simultaneous cellular data connectivity and V2P connectivity, a second radio interface for C-V2X PC5 would be required, which will be very challenging to integrate due to cost, power and size constraints for each of the many components in modern smart phones.

-On the contrary, DSRC enables V2P communications at significantly lower cost and complexity: Most mobile phones are now equipped with IEEE 802.11ac/ax WLAN modules.
+On the contrary, DSRC enables V2P communications at significantly lower cost and complexity.
+Most new mobile phones are now equipped with IEEE 802.11ac/ax WLAN modules.
 As DSRC is based on IEEE 802.11 protocols, the entire digital baseband processing could be performed on this existing hardware without significant changes.
 Furthermore, the analog radio frontends of WLAN modules already support channels up to 5825 MHz and could be easily modified to cover the proposed ITS band, which would already allow direct communication between vehicles and phones.
 Furthermore, prototype developments indicate that additional changes to the analog power amplifier designs could even allow high transmit powers of up to 760 mW for IEEE 802.11p transmissions originating from mobile phones without reducing the power efficiency of WLAN transmissions [4].
 Therefore, the mobile phones of pedestrians and cyclists could be easily modified to directly communicate with vehicles based on DSRC technology, warning each other about their presence and possible collisions even at large distances.
 DSRC-based V2P and regular WLAN can reside on the same WLAN radio interface on a mobile phone, which can be switched to V2P mode when the pedestrian is on the road and to regular WLAN connectivity when the user is at home or at work.
 Thus, DSRC technology will in the future allow direct V2P communications using inexpensive mobile phones without the need for additional hardware.

 Comments on “… on available technical studies on C–V2X that could inform its consideration of C–V2X, including any recent studies that provide information about how C–V2X would operate in the 5.9 GHz band.”
 [3], paragraph 12.